 Show All Answers

-Fireworks will start at approximately 9:30 pm, and will last between 15-20 min.
+Fireworks will start at approximately 9:30 p.m., and will last approximately 15 minutes.

-ADA accessible parking will be located at the north end of the Erie Community Center parking lot.
+ADA accessible parking will be located at the north end of the Erie Community Center parking lot along with permanent ADA parking spaces.
 Signage and parking services will direct patrons upon arrival.

-Four bike racks are located near the concessions stands at The Ballpark at Erie, in addition to permanent bike racks located around the Erie Community Center and Erie Community Park.
+Yes.
+Permanent bike racks are located around the Erie Community Center and Erie Community Park.
 Patrons are encouraged to bring their own locks, as the Town of Erie is not responsible for lost or stolen property.

-Tennis courts will be closed and locked at 6:00 pm for the evening.
+Tennis courts will be closed and locked at 1 p.m. for remainder of the afternoon/evening.
 Skate park will be closed at dusk, and no lights will be programmed for the evening.

 Pets must be on leash at all times.
 For your pet’s comfort, it is recommended to leave them at home during the fireworks display.